Acacia paradoxa: Description

 The large shrub or tree up to 2 to 4 m tall and has a similar width, it has ribbed branchlets that are often arched downward.
 It is dense with foliage; the leaves are actually enlarged petioles known as phyllodes.
 They are crinkly and the new ones are covered in hairs.
-The erect phyllodes are asymettric and have a lanceolate shape and are around 30 mm in length and 7 mm wide.
+The erect phyllodes are asymmetric and have a lanceolate shape and are around 30 mm in length and 7 mm wide.
 The bush is also full of long spines.
 It usually flowers between August and November producing an axillary flower-spike with small, bright yellow spherical flower heads and the fruits are brown pods 4 to 7 cm long.
 The hard black seeds within have an oblong shape and are about 6 mm in length and half as wide.

 The spiny stipules that grow at the base of the phyllodes deter livestock from feeding on or too close to the plant.